DIABETES WELLINGTON INCORPORATED CONSTITUTION

 The Society may be voluntarily wound up:

-(a) If the society at an Annual or Special General Meeting so passes a resolution of the winding up of the Society and provided that:
+- If the society at an Annual or Special General Meeting so passes a resolution of the winding up of the Society and provided that:

 - Such a resolution is confirmed by a subsequent SGM convened for such a purpose and held not sooner than 30 days and no later than 60 days after the AGM or SGM at which such resolution was passed.

 - On winding up or dissolution of the Society all assets remaining after the payment of all costs, debts and any other charges shall, subject to any trust affecting the same, be distributed for charitable purposes within New Zealand or as a Judge of the High Court of New Zealand shall direct.
-Provided that there shall be no distribution whether by way of money, property or otherwise, howsoever to any members.
+Provided that there shall be no distribution, whether by way of money, property or otherwise, howsoever to any members.